 - Off Road Cycling

-Cycling in Lockdown – During these uncertain weeks and months, it’s good to keep active and according to Government Guidelines, we’re able to meet up to six people outdoors, but not allowed to meet in groups larger than that.
+Cycling in Lockdown - During these uncertain weeks and months, it’s good to keep active and according to Government Guidelines, we’re able to meet up to six people outdoors, but not allowed to meet in groups larger than that, although clubs affiliated to British Cycling can ride in groups of up to 15.
 Each week a new ride will be added to the Wetherby U3A webpage for you to enjoy on your own, or with someone from your household or in a small group.
 The U3A Softies and Medium groups will not be organising Lead rides for the moment, however, the Medium Plus and Extra and Off Road rides have just restarted.
 Please feel free to pick a ride from the list published under Cycling for Softies on the U3A Activities webpage.
-If you have any difficulties please email email@example.com or mobile 07714 287706.
+If you have any difficulties please email firstname.lastname@example.org or mobile 07714 287706.

-Wetherby Bike Trails (Red Kite & More) – off road cycling on marked routes around Wetherby, regular Wednesday evening rides.
-Devil’s Toenail and Little Toe bike tracks, off the Harland Way Wetherby, for all ages and abilities.
-Parking at Linton Road Car Park.
+Wetherby Bike Trails (Red Kite & More) - off-road cycling on marked routes around Wetherby, regular Wednesday evening rides.
+Little Toe (for under 10s) and Devil’s Toenail (for more confident riders) bike tracks, off the Harland Way Wetherby.
+Parking at Old Station Road Car Park off Linton Road.

 Wetherby Wheelers ride on Thursdays, Saturdays and Sundays for 18+ years of age; 25 miles plus.

 Tadcaster Cycle Sense League specialises in introduction to Time Trialling.

 Harrogate Wheel Easy is one of the largest leisure cycling clubs in the UK.
 Rides are on Wednesdays and Sunday from Hornbeam Park Harrogate.
 All distances; all abilities.